JetC0918/website-chatbot/README.md

 # website-chatbot
-A chatbot powered with Langchain (2024) that chat with given url
+A Langchain (2024)-powered chatbot capable of engaging in conversations based on provided URL

 ---